romantorv/serko-login-sample/README.md

 - RootStore
 - Module stores

-### What is RootStore:
+### What is Root store:
-There is only one RootStore at the root level of the application or independent modules snapshot of web token at current time, this store contains:
+There is only one Root store at the root level of the application, this store contains:
 - The snapshot of application settings / information at the current time
+- The web token, authentication information
 - The current locale / language store
 - Common contents (e.g: General User information: Name, Email, ContactNo, etc…)

 ### What is Module stores:

-The store belongs to a modules inside an application, if the module developed in different package outside the application, it becomes the "Root store" in that instance.
+The store belongs to a modules inside an application; if that module developed in different package outside the application, it becomes the "Root store" in that instance.

-The module store is dedicated to its container and have no directly relationship to the RootStore, it can communicate by sending the information via store methods inside the template.
+The module store is dedicated to its container and have no direct relationship to the Root store, it can communicate by sending the information via store methods inside the template.
 Some sample of the Module stores:
 - Private pages (for registered users only)
 - Profile manage (updating profile information and passwords)
 - Purchased order
-- Etc…
+- etc…

 ## Document Structure